epfl-ada/Projects/README.md

 - Which regions have untapped potentials?
 - Which type of plantation do we have to keep or remove to increase production and to be more "planet friendly"?
 - How can today's agriculture help up us reach the UNO's 17 goal by 2030?
 In particular goal 2 (Zero hunger) and 15 (Life on land).
-- What are the drawbacks of all these advances?
+- What are the drawbacks to all these advances?

 ## Dataset